spacecloud-io/space-docs/content/microservices/graphql/securing-apis.md

 {{< /highlight >}}

-You can add write rules for each endpoint under each service.
+You can add rules for each endpoint under each service.
 A request to an endpoint is denied if there is no corresponding rule for it.
 This ensures that all calls to remote services are secure by default.

 ## Features
-Using the security rules you can:
+Using the security rules, you can:

 - Allow / deny access to a remote endpoint.
 - Allow access to a remote endpoint only if the user is authenticated.